jessica-younker/Gleaner/README.md

 });
 ```

-You'll need to get some creds with Firebase, too, in order to set up the right database for this application.
-At [Firebase](https://firebase.google.com/), set up an account.
-Click `GO TO CONSOLE` at the top right of the screen to add the Green Gleaner to your projects.
+In order to set up a data base for this application, you'll need to get some cred with Firebase, too.
+At [Firebase](https://firebase.google.com/), create an account.
+Then click `GO TO CONSOLE` at the top right of the screen to add the Green Gleaner to your projects.
 From the Overview page, click the round red `</>` icon to retrieve your apiKey, authDomain, and databaseURL.
 Copy that info to the FBConfig.js you created according to this pattern:

 ```